Motorcyclists ride to remember the events of 9/11

 “As the years have gone by 9/11, the people that honor it and remember it has kind of dwindled, and to see this many people out here, in the rain to honor the victims and remember them is humbling.
 It’s very touching,” Casey Parker, Public Relations representative of the 9/11 Memorial Coalition stated.

 The event began with a memorial service with 9/11 stories and prayers for the victims.
-This year’s theme is Freedom to Roar.
+This year’s theme is ‘Let Freedom Road.’

 “It’s about our freedoms and maintaining our freedoms,” Parker continued.